datasciencecampus/statschat-global/README.md

 - **Peer-reviewed**
 - **Depends on external API's**

+## A tool designed for the semantic search of statistical publications from PDF's
+This repository is a development to the code included in the Python package **[statschat](https://github.com/datasciencecampus/statschat-app)**, with the original codebase by Iva Spakulova and Martin Wood.

+This version of `statschat` adds functionality to webscrape **PDF documents** from websites with **[pdf_downloader.py](https://github.com/datasciencecampus/statschat-global/blob/main/statschat/pdf_processing/pdf_downloader.py)** and then converts these into jsons with **[pdf_to_json.py](https://github.com/datasciencecampus/statschat-global/blob/main/statschat/pdf_processing/pdf_to_json.py)** to create a vector store for semantic search.

+We cannot guarantee the effectiveness of this method with your organisations website or with other file types besides PDF's.

 ## Introduction

 This is an experimental application for semantic search of statistical publications.